-- The ninth project financed through SCPPA is the Tieton Hydropower Project (THP) located near the town of Tieton in Yakima County, Washington.
+- The seventh project financed through SCPPA is Natural Gas Prepaid Project (NGPP).
+In August 2007, the City entered into a 30-year Prepaid Natural Gas Agreement with the SCPPA.
+The agreement will provide a secure and long-term supply of natural gas up to 3,500 MMBtu per day at a discounted price below a spot market price index.
+The delivery of natural gas started in July 2008.
+As of June 30, 2022, Glendale's share is 23.00%. - The eighth project financed through SCPPA is the Linden Wind Energy Project (LIN) located in Klickitat County in the state of Washington.
+The facility is a 50 megawatts capacity wind farm.
+The 25-year power purchase agreement with SCPPA is for the purchase of 10.00% (approximately 5 megawatts) of the capacity of the project.
+The City has sold its output entitlement share to Los Angeles Department of Water and Power (LADWP) but remains responsible for all the obligations associated with its participation in the Power Sales Agreements in the event LADWP should default.
+As of June 30, 2022, Glendale's share is 10.00%. - The ninth project financed through SCPPA is the Tieton Hydropower Project (THP) located near the town of Tieton in Yakima County, Washington.
 The Project has a capacity of approximately 14 megawatts.
 The Project includes a 115 kV transmission line, approximately 22-miles long, connecting the generating station with PacifiCorp's Tieton Substation.
 The Electric Utility is obligated for approximately 6.8 megawatts or 50.00% of the project's output.
-As of June 30, 2021, Electric Utility's share is 50.00% (THP). - The tenth project financed through SCPPA is Windy Point/Windy Flats project (WP) located in Klickitat County in the state of Washington.
+As of June 30, 2022, Electric Utility's share is 50.00% (THP). - The tenth project financed through SCPPA is Windy Point/Windy Flats project (WP) located in Klickitat County in the state of Washington.
 The Project has a maximum capacity of approximately 262.2 megawatts.
-The City Council approved a 20 year power purchase agreement with SCPPA for the purchase of approximately 20 megawatts or 7.63% of the renewable energy output from the Project.
+The City Council approved a 20-year power purchase agreement with SCPPA for the purchase of approximately 20 megawatts or 7.63% of the renewable energy output from the Project.
 The City has sold its output entitlement share to Los Angeles Department of Water and Power (LADWP) but remains responsible for all the obligations associated with its participation in the Power Sales Agreements in the event LADWP should default.
-As of June 30, 2021, Glendale's share is 7.63%. - The eleventh project financed through SCPPA is the Milford II Wind Project (MIL2) located near Beaver and Millard County, Utah.
+As of June 30, 2022, Glendale's share is 7.63%. - The eleventh project financed through SCPPA is the Milford II Wind Project (MIL2) located near Beaver and Millard County, Utah.
 The Project has a capacity of approximately 102 megawatts.
-The City Council approved a 20 year power purchase agreement with SCPPA for the purchase of approximately 5 megawatts or 4.90% of the Project's output.
+The City Council approved a 20-year power purchase agreement with SCPPA for the purchase of approximately 5 megawatts or 4.90% of the Project's output.
 The City has sold its output entitlement share to Los Angeles Department of Water and Power (LADWP) but remains responsible for all the obligations associated with its participation in the Power Sales Agreements in the event LADWP should default.
-As of June 30, 2021, Glendale's share is 4.90%.
+As of June 30, 2022, Glendale's share is 4.90%.